Torrey Craig NBA Playoffs Player Props: Suns vs. Clippers

-Torrey Craig and the rest of the Phoenix Suns take on the Los Angeles Clippers in the NBA Playoffs on Thursday, at 10:30 PM ET.
+The Phoenix Suns, Torrey Craig included, take on the Los Angeles Clippers at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.

-In this piece we'll break down Craig's stats and trends, helping you make good picks on prop bets.
+With prop bets in place for Craig, let's look at some stats and trends to assist you in making good selections.

 Torrey Craig Prop Bets vs. the Clippers